VOLT

 cp client/.env.example client/.env

-Then configure the environment files with the right MongoDB, Redis, MinIO, server URL, client URL, secret-key, and SSH encryption settings.
+Configure the environment files with the MongoDB, Redis, MinIO, server URL, client URL, secret-key, and SSH encryption settings.

-• and SSH_ENCRYPTION_KEY, which protects stored SSH credentials used by import flows.
+• SSH_ENCRYPTION_KEY protects stored SSH credentials used by import flows.

 cd server && npm install && npm run build